 Covid 19 crisis note: The review process has been delayed and access to EMBRC facilities is anyway not possible in the nearest future.
 Selected projects will get supported, even if the service provision period needs to be extended.
 Visits will be rescheduled when necessary.

-A tentative date for the finalisation of the review process has been set to June 30th.
+1 July update: the feasibility and cost assessment of proposals by EMBRC nodes is still underway.
+The tentative date for the finalisation of the review process has therefore been postponed form June 30th to Jully 8th.
 Applicants will in any case be notfied of the outcome of the call by email as soon as the selection process will have been completed.
 As a reminder, the review process is a two-step one: (1) scientific assessment within EuroMarine; (2) feasibility and cost assessment within EMBRC.